RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 <details>
 <summary><strong style="font-size:1.25em;">Custom CA Certificates with SDK</strong></summary>

 When using the SDK provider, custom CA certificates can be mounted directly from your vault via CSI inline volume, just like Snowflake keys.
-This avoids having to create a separate Kubernetes Secret or ConfigMap for the certificate.
+This avoids having to create a separate Kubernetes Secret for the certificate.

 ### Azure